BBQ Chicken: From Grill to Table in Minutes

 1. Grilling: The Quick and Hot Approach

 Grilling is all about quickness.
 It centers on smaller pieces of meat, including chicken breasts, steaks, and burgers.
 You usually prepare these directly on the grill grates at high heat.
-Those who wish to quickly whip up a supper may find this approach ideal.
+Those who wish to whip up a supper quickly may find this approach ideal.
 See it as a sprint in the gastronomic realm.

-- Perfect cuts are smaller ones like burgers or chicken breasts.
+- Perfect cuts are smaller ones, like burgers or chicken breasts.

 - Direct heat produces that lovely char and sear.